 coef.h specifies the model coefficients associated with the null hypothesis ("hypothesis coefficients").
 All other model coefficients are considered as "determined coefficients" coef.d (Langsrud 2005).
-The design matrix is rearranged so that coef.h correspond to the last columns of the design matrix.
-This is necessary for adequate transformation of the combined null-hypothesis $H_0: \beta{coef.h} = 0$ by QR decomposition.
-If X[,coef.d] does not have full rank, a warning is generated and coef.d is set to coef.d <-seq_len(qr(X[,coef.d])\$rank).
+The design matrix is rearranged so that coef.h correspond to the last columns of the design matrix and coef.d correspond to the first columns of the design matrix.
+This is necessary for adequate transformation of the combined null-hypothesis $H_0: \beta{coef,h} = 0$ by QR decomposition.
+If X[,coef.d] does not have full rank, a warning is generated and coef.d is set to coef.d <-seq\len(qr(X[,coef.d])\$rank).